11 Proven Ways to Stop, Kill, and Get Rid of Spider Mites

 If you look at a bottle of liquid seaweed, you’ll see a ratio on the front, typically 0-0-1 or .3-.2-1.
 This is known as the N-P-K ratio and signals what percentage of nitrogen (N), phosphorus (P), and potassium (K) the product contains.
 If you’ve ever purchased fertilizer products, you’ve likely noticed that their N-P-K percentages are typically higher than those of liquid seaweed.
 This doesn’t mean that liquid seaweed is less effective than other fertilizers.
 It simply signals that liquid seaweed is going to help your plants via other mechanisms.

 For example, kelp plants contain a wide variety of nutrients, and as the folks at Herbs at Home have noted, kelp-based fertilizers leach less than their commercial counterparts.
-What this means is that the microorganisms found in liquid seaweed allow nutrients to bind more readily to soil particles and thus remain in the soil instead of getting washed out during repeated waterings or rainfall.
+What this means is that the microorganisms found in liquid seaweed allow nutrients to bind more readily to soil particles and thus remain in the soil instead of getting washed out during repeated watering or rainfall.

 But what makes liquid seaweed an excellent choice for the home gardener is that plants will readily absorb its nutrients through their foliage, unlike fish emulsion and other fertilizers that are typically applied to the soil.
 This direct uptake strengthens the plant’s natural defenses, contributing to the overall health of the plant and improving its ability to resist spider mites naturally.